OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

  For generating our used satellite image map, which is 2.3km^2, we set up row and col to be 30 and 17 respectively.
 If you need to generate your target satellite image area, please set up a new `Lat, Long` and refer to this ratio.

 ## Notes
 - Estimating GPS could be viewed as a distance measurement problem.
 Therefore, after collecting the satellite image maps, we need to calculate ground sample distance ([GSD](https://en.wikipedia.org/wiki/Ground_sample_distance)).
-Please refer to `MapAnalysis.ipny` for details.
+Please refer to `MapAnalysis.ipynb` for details.
 - Target rea top-left GPS coordinates are referred to as `--satmap_init_gps` in the [test.py](https://github.com/OSUPCVLab/UbihereDrone2021/blob/main/UAV%20Geolocalization/test.py).
 - You can still use satellite image maps from other sources or taken from UAV by yourself.
 Make sure you calculate GSD and acquire your collected area north, south, east and west GPS coordinates.